dtian09/AgentBasedSimulation/README.md

 ```
 python run_abm.py props/model.yaml
 ```

 The output files are:
--logfile.txt (debugging information including the agents' statistics at each time step when the ABM is in debug mode) -prevalence_of_smoking.csv (the smoking prevalence at each time step)
+- logfile.txt (debugging information including the agents' statistics at each time step when the ABM is in debug mode)
+- prevalence_of_smoking.csv (the smoking prevalence at each time step)

 To deactivate the virtual environment, use the following command
 ```